Lab 4 - Ethics

 survey_pivot

-For parts b-d below, use a your response single pipeline starting with survey_counts, calculate the desired proportions, and make sure the result is an ungrouped data frame with a column for relevant counts, a column for relevant proportions, and a column for the groups you’re interested in.
+For parts b-d below, use your response starting with survey_counts, calculate the desired proportions, and make sure the result is an ungrouped data frame with a column for relevant counts, a column for relevant proportions, and a column for the groups you’re interested in.

 1. Calculate the proportions of 18-49 year olds and 50+ year olds in this sample.